Paul Keating: Personal life

+In 1972 Keating announced his engagement to fashion consultant Kristine Kennedy, but they did not marry.

-In 1976, Keating married Annita van Iersel, a Dutch-born flight attendant for Alitalia.
+On 17 January 1975, Keating married Annita van Iersel, a Dutch-born flight attendant for Alitalia.
 They had four children, who spent some of their teenage years in The Lodge, the prime minister's official residence in Canberra.
 The couple separated in November 1998.
 While they did not formally divorce until 2008, Annita had resumed her maiden name long before then.
-Before his marriage to van Iersel, Keating had in 1972 announced his engagement to fashion consultant Kristine Kennedy, but they did not marry.
-Since 1998, Keating's partner has been the actress Julieanne Newbould.
-Keating's daughter, Katherine Keating, is a former adviser to former New South Wales Minister Craig Knowles as well as former New South Wales Premier Bob Carr.

 In the early 1970s, Keating moved from the family home in Bankstown when he purchased a new brick-veneer house at 12 Gerard Avenue, Condell Park, two doors up from his parents' new home at No. 8 Gerard Avenue.
-This became the family home after his marriage in 1976 until 1983, when the Keatings sold the property for $123,000 and moved to a one-storey rental house in the Canberra suburb of Red Hill to be closer to work.
+This became the family home after his marriage in 1975 until 1983, when the Keatings sold the property for $123,000 and moved to a one-storey rental house in the Canberra suburb of Red Hill, to be closer to work.

+Since 1999 and as of 2013, Keating's partner was the actress Julieanne Newbould.

+Keating is a Catholic, having been raised in a Catholic family and has been described as a "conventional Christian".
+Catholic social teaching and egalitarianism featured in many of his political views, including his support for an Australian republic.

 Keating's interests include the music of Gustav Mahler and collecting French antique clocks.
 He currently resides in Potts Point, in inner-city Sydney, and has a holiday home on the Hawkesbury River.

+Keating was formerly the patron of the Canterbury-Bankstown Bulldogs in the National Rugby League.

+Keating's daughter, Katherine Keating, is a former adviser to former New South Wales Minister Craig Knowles as well as former New South Wales Premier Bob Carr.
+In 2019 she attracted press attention over her friendship with Ghislaine Maxwell, former partner of American financier and child sex offender Jeffrey Epstein.